Following Through With Casework (Fall 2021 AMC 12A #24)

 Fall 2021 AMC 12A #24

-Problem: Convex quadrilateral ABCD has AB = 18, \angle{A} = 60^\circ, and \overline{AB} \parallel \overline{CD}.
-In some order, the lengths of the four sides form an arithmetic progression, and side \overline{AB} is a side of maximum length.
-The length of another side is a.
-What is the sum of all possible values of a?
+Problem: Convex quadrilateral $ABCD$ has $AB = 18, \angle{A} = 60^\circ,$ and $\overline{AB} \parallel \overline{CD}$.
+In some order, the lengths of the four sides form an arithmetic progression, and side $\overline{AB}$ is a side of maximum length.
+The length of another side is $a$.
+What is the sum of all possible values of $a$?

-Solution: We see that the sides of ABCD must have side lengths x, x+d, x+2d, x+3d to form an arithmetic sequence with difference d \geq 0.
-Since \overline{AB} has the maximum length, we have that AB = x+3d = 18, with 3! = 6 ways to arrange the other sides of length x, x+d, and x+2d.
+Solution: We see that the sides of $ABCD$ must have side lengths $x, x+d, x+2d, x+3d$ to form an arithmetic sequence with difference $d \geq 0$.
+Since $\overline{AB}$ has the maximum length, we have that $AB = x+3d = 18$, with $3! = 6$ ways to arrange the other sides of length $x, x+d$, and $x+2d$.

-From the diagram, we can relate the length of AB to the length of CD because the distance between the two parallel sides is the same at all points.
-So, our equation becomes AB = \frac{1}{2}AD + CD \pm \sqrt{CB^2-\frac{3}{4}AD^2} depending on the location of C, which can be rewritten by isolating \pm \sqrt{CB^2-\frac{3}{4}AD^2} and squaring, giving us \left(AB - \left(\frac{1}{2}AD + CD\right)\right)^2 = CB^2-\frac{3}{4}AD^2
+From the diagram, we can relate the length of $AB$ to the length of $CD$ because the distance between the two parallel sides is the same at all points.
+So, our equation becomes $AB = \frac{1}{2}AD + CD \pm \sqrt{CB^2-\frac{3}{4}AD^2}$ depending on the location of $C$, which can be rewritten by isolating $\pm \sqrt{CB^2-\frac{3}{4}AD^2}$ and squaring, giving us \[ \left(AB - \left(\frac{1}{2}AD + CD\right)\right)^2 = CB^2-\frac{3}{4}AD^2 \]Using this, we have six cases below.

-So, in all, we have the sum of possible values of a = 18 + 3 + 8 + 13 + 12+14+16 = 84.
+So, in all, we have the sum of possible values of $a = 18 + 3 + 8 + 13 + 12+14+16 = 84$.

 So yes, definitely a tedious problem, but it's worth working through and most importantly, following through.